stereolabs/zed-gstreamer/README.md

 <br>

 # Key Features
 GStreamer plugin package for ZED Cameras.
-The package is composed of two plugins:
+The package is composed of several plugins:

 * `zedsrc`: acquires camera color image and depth map and pushes them in a GStreamer pipeline.
 * `zedmeta`: GStreamer library to define and handle the ZED metadata (Positional Tracking data, Sensors data, Detected Object data, Detected Skeletons data).